sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Solana's state is stored respectively with each account.
 Thanks to its design, Solana succeeded to parallelize state transition for each account.
 However, it is not possible to iterate state in a key prefix based way.
-By making each account like B-tree node, developers can realize the structure of B-tree artificially, but it costs rents of Solana account.
+By making each account like B-tree node, developers can realize the structure of B-tree artificially, but it costs rents of Solana account and the Developer Experience is terrible.

 ### Cosmos SDK